davidofug/group-fund-manager/README.md

 ## Tech Stack

-These are the technologies used to collectively to power this project.
+The following are the technologies used to develop this project.

     Frontend: ReactJS, TailwindCSS